 Last but certainly not least, I circled back around to The Grove for a couple of Kronuts.
 I’m a “KV” (kronut virgin) and can’t believe I’ve never had one of these crispy little donuts before.
 You would be happy to know that my friends and I split these two kronuts.
 The Strawberry Cheesecake and Nutella kronuts were cut in fours and then inhaled.
 Pure deliciousness.

-My Deacon Baldy’s experience was super chill, and I truly enjoyed sitting outside watching the sunset with two of my closest friends: Mr. Burger and Mrs. Beer.
-The only caveat to this love fest is the location.
-If you live in Magnolia or The Woodlands, you’re golden, but coming in from the city (or even Humble) like me, was a trek. visit www.deaconbaldys.com for more details on Magnolia’s New Bar and Food truck Park!
+The only caveat to this love fest that is Deacon Baldy’s happens to be it’s location.
+If you live in Magnolia or The Woodlands, you’re golden, but coming in from the city (or even Humble) like me, was a trek.